In this sewing tutorial I will show you how to sew a dress without a pattern.

 Team it with high-heeled shoes for an elegant party outfit or with flats for a stroll through the town.
 I think you agree that the dress looks wonderfully feminine.

-Thread matching fabric color and thickness (100% silk thread or Eloflex thread are ideal)
+- Thread matching fabric color and thickness (100% silk or Eloflex thread are ideal).
+Check out my article “How to use Eloflex” if you decide to use stretchable thread.

 Prepare the fabric before cutting it.

-Make sure the piece of fabric is straight before cutting and square it if necessary; please refer to my article “How to cut fabric perfectly straight” for a short tutorial.
+Make sure the piece of fabric is straight before cutting and square it if necessary; please refer to my tutorial “How to cut fabric perfectly straight”.
 Another article you may find useful, given the material we are using, is “How to cut chiffon”.

 Dress length at its shortest point depends on your height and body proportions but I suggest choose between 50cm and 55cm (or 20in and 22in).
 Measure from the armpit down.